hackclub/hackclub/workshops/drumpad/README.md

 ![Preview of HTML with no CSS](https://cloud-hqtl5tea3.vercel.app/0screencapture-drumpad-emmanuel39hanks-repl-co-2020-11-03-08_36_46.png)

+# CSS Part:

 Not so compelling, right?
-We will now write some CSS, which will style our HTML document and make our drum pad look prettier.
-Let's do that.
+We will now write some CSS to add stying, which make our drum pad look prettier.
+Let's do that!

 Just before the end of your `<head>` tag, link your CSS file: